Equipment financing calculation with machinery costs and payment estimates

 More Tools

-See What You Qualify For →Use the Basecamp Funding equipment financing calculator to estimate monthly payments, total cost, and Section 179 tax savings on equipment purchases from $10,000 to $5,000,000.
-Compare terms from 24 to 84 months at rates from 5% to 25% APR.
+Use the Basecamp Funding equipment financing calculator to estimate monthly payments, total cost, and Section 179 tax savings on equipment purchases from $10,000 to $5,000,000.
+Compare terms from 24 to 84 months and model different rate scenarios.
 Free to use with no email or signup required.